gnosis/dex-research/dFusion/dFusion.rst

 - Merkle-root-state-hash of all token balances
 - Bi-Map of accounts public keys (ethereum addresses) to dƒusion accountId
 - Bi-Map of ERC20 token addresses to internal dƒusion tokenId that the exchange supports
-- Several rolling hash of pending orders, withdrawls and deposit requests (SHA)
+- Several rolling hashes of pending orders, withdrawls and deposit requests (SHA)
 - Map of stateTransitionId to pair of "valid withdrawel requests merkle-root" (SHA) and bitmap of already claimed withdraws
 - Current state of the batch auction (e.g. *price-finding* vs. *order-collection*)